-© The League Europe
+© American Football League Europe

-The American Football League of Europe (AFLE) has announced a temporary solidarity measure for the 2026 season.
+The American Football League Europe (AFLE) has announced a temporary solidarity measure for the 2026 season.
 Spain will be recognized as a Homegrown territory for all franchises competing in The League Europe.

 This decision follows the closure of operations of the Madrid Bravos.
 The AFLE would like to express its respect for the work the organization has done for American football in Spain and recognizes the efforts of the players, coaches, and staff who were part of the franchise.
 The league also wants to show its support for the Spanish football community during this period.